Get all the latest data for Amsterdam

 What is the 10-year property price prediction for Amsterdam as of 2026?

-As of early 2026, Amsterdam property prices are predicted to grow by approximately 45% cumulatively over the next 10 years, reaching significantly higher nominal levels by 2036.
+As of 2026, Amsterdam property prices are expected to rise by about 45% in nominal terms over the next 10 years, with large differences between central and regeneration areas.

 What long-term economic factors will shape property prices in Amsterdam?